 We’ve learned the hard way about green building.
 The maze of eco-claims can be daunting, the process can be frustrating, and the costs, downright alarming.
 Our “green” home is therefore more of a “green-ish” hue.
 We budgeted what seemed like a hefty amount for design and construction, but building new is isn’t cheap, even in a weak economy.
 We focused our budget on energy efficiency rather than high-end finishes – the glass shower doors, pizza oven, and landscaping had to go.
 We bought kitchen pulls and knobs on clearance at Restoration Hardware, found plumbing fixtures online or at Home Depot, and got a flawless antique clawfoot tub for $300 on Craigslist from a nice guy in Augusta – delivered.

 We chose instead to splurge on lighting, energy-efficient appliances, high-end windows, super-tight insulation, and prefinished ash floors.
 We can always add a glass shower door later, and as for landscaping – we’ll tackle it next year.
 Another pro-bono collaborator suggested a housewarming where people bring overgrown plants from their gardens.
-We look forward to planting a bright, blooming “friendship garden” next year.
+We will continue planting our bright, blooming “friendship garden” in the coming years.

 Wherever you go, there you are.